-And there’s more to it than a logo or cute bottle.
-Beverage brands are able to build communities that revolve around social events, self-improvement and focus, health or even wellness.
+But there’s more to it than a logo or cute bottle.
+Nowadays, beverage brands are able to build communities that revolve around social events, self-improvement, health, and wellness—and their branding decisions directly reflect those community-building efforts.

 Grab your favorite drink and let’s dive into some tasty beverage branding ideas, and why they work.